 The capital of the country is one of the most popular places to live, enjoyed by many locals and expats alike.
 It is located on the Atlantic Ocean, is the country’s largest city, and the westernmost capital of continental Europe.

-For instance, this region boasts Europe’s best beaches, Europe’s best golf courses, some of Europe’s friendliest folk, and Western Europe’s lowest cost of living.
+For instance, this region boasts Europe’s best beaches, best golf courses, some of Europe’s friendliest folk, and Western Europe’s lowest cost of living.
 It’s also Europe’s newest tax haven.

 How To Get There

 Firstly, you’ll find regular direct flights to Lisbon, Faro, and Porto from most everywhere in Europe, Canada, and some U.S. cities.
 In addition to that, some airlines offering these flights are American Airlines/British Airways, Delta/Air France/KLM, and Air Canada, among others.

 Flight time from the West Coast of the United States can take about 13 to 15 hours if you have a connecting flight.
 Also, flying from the East Coast can take about five hours.

 Travel To Portugal FAQs